 Tourism Electronic Card Transactions (TECTs)

-The TECTs were an interim replacement to the Monthly Regional tourism Estimates (MRTEs, 2016 to 2020 series) to understand toursim spend activity in New Zealand.
+The TECTs are an interim replacement to the Monthly Regional tourism Estimates (MRTEs) to understand tourism spend activity in New Zealand.

 We advise users to not add domestic and international market totals together.
 They should be used separately.
 This is due to ECTs in each market representing a different proportion of total tourism spend.
 More information can be found below.